XOW Logo

 Captain Pritchard; Borley

 Pritchard had caught Borley going through his wallet and had determined to turn him over to the harbor Police when they got back to shore.
-So Borley, a three-time loser, struck the Captain over the head w/a lobster spike and dumped his body into the sea.
-Borley then sat back, had a few drinks and headed for port, vowing to sell the lobsters aboard and then take it on the lam.
-Greedily, he first lashed the wheel, then headed for the hatch to see how many lobsters he would be selling, but the ship pitched and in he fell.
-The lobsters set upon him, and as he lay there among them, being rended to death, he thought back to something he had said as he dumped the Captain's body overboard: "yer nuthin' but food fer the fishes!"
+So Borley, a three-time loser, struck the Captain over the head with a lobster spike and dumped his body into the sea.
+Borley then planned to sell the lobsters aboard and then take it on the lam.
+He headed for the hatch to see how many lobsters he would be selling, but the ship pitched and in he fell.
+The lobsters set upon him, and tore him to pieces with their claws.

 Reprinting